-Sarah is an Immigration Practice Assistant.
-Sarah served as the president of Cornell’s Association for International Human Rights, was co-president of the Cornell Prison Reform and Education Project and a tutor with Cornell Mentorship for Incarcerated Youth.
+Sarah is a partially-accredited DOJ Representative and Immigration Practice Assistant.
+Sarah served as the president of Cornell University’s Association for International Human Rights, was co-president of the Cornell Prison Reform and Education Project and a tutor with Cornell Mentorship for Incarcerated Youth.
 Sarah is a former intern at the U.S. Department of Justice Community Relations Service, the U.S. Commission on Civil Rights, and the Chicago Innocence Center.
 At the Clinic, Sarah works directly with clients offering immigration consultations and case assessments, ensures effective case management, conducts legal research, and drafts legal documents.
 She also provides support and assistance in our other areas of practice.

 Sarah holds a B.A. in Psychology with minors in Law & Society, Social Inequality, American Studies, and Human Development.